Finn Andersen (officeholder): Education

 Andersen attended Viborg Katedralskole, and later attended Aarhus University.

 He earned an M.A.
 (Aarhus University), M.Sc.
 (Herriot Watt University), HonDLit (Napier University).

 Career

-Andersen began his career as an English teacher at Kaloe School of Languages (1968-84).
-He then became Director of The Danish Cultural Institute for Great Britain, Edinburgh (1985-97).
+Andersen began his career as an English teacher at Kaloe School of Languages (1968–84).
+He then became Director of The Danish Cultural Institute for Great Britain, Edinburgh (1985–97).
 He returned to Denmark as Secretary General of The Danish Cultural Institute, Copenhagen (1997-2013).

-Andersen later moved to Russia to become Director of The Danish Cultural Institute for Russia in St. Petersburg (2014-17); He was Adjunct Professor at Aalborg University (2006 -2011).
+Andersen later moved to Russia to become Director of The Danish Cultural Institute for Russia in St. Petersburg (2014–17); He was Adjunct Professor at Aalborg University (2006 -2011).
 He helped to form and was later President of EUNIC (EU National Institutes for Culture) (2009-10).
+Andersen's career was devoted to harnessing the immense power of cultural dialogue to inspire and foster mutual understanding.

 Andersen received the Order of the Knight of Dannebrog.